-- a register of children in the school is kept whose parents/carers have informed the school of a diagnosis of asthma; - All parents/carers of children with asthma are asked to complete an Asthma UK School Asthma card and update it on a regular basis; - An update is provided to staff to enable them to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms) and how to respond in an emergency; - spare inhalers are readily available in an emergency situation in the School Office; - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, and whose parents have signed consent for use of the school's spare emergency inhaler.
+- a register of children in the school is kept whose parents/carers have informed the school of a diagnosis of asthma; - All parents/carers of children with asthma are asked to complete an Asthma UK School Asthma card; - Pupils are encouraged to carry their inhaler on them at all times.
+Some pupils provide a named spare inhaler for the school to keep in case of need. - A regular update is provided to staff to aid them to recognise the symptoms of an asthma attack and how to respond in an emergency; - The school has spare reliever inhalers are that are available in an emergency situation.
+These are available during the school day and are sent on all school trips for those pupils with a diagnosis of asthma and whose parent/carer have signed consent on a School Asthma Card giving permission for their child to use the inhaler should theirs not be available for any reason.
+These are labelled 'Spare Emergency Inhaler' and are hanging in the Medical Room and in the Thorp Office in blue bags.
 A record will be made of use and parents informed.

-11.2 Anaphylaxis (Severe Allergic Reaction)
+11.2 Allergy/Anaphylaxis (Severe Allergic Reaction)